Existence and non-existence of minimal graphs: Preliminaries

 If $m=1$, the above minimal surface system reduces to the following single equation

-De Giorgi \cite{De} showed that Lipschitz solutions to the minimal surface equation \eqref{Nms1} are smooth (see also \cite{M}\cite{S} for instance).
+De Giorgi \cite{De} showed that Lipschitz solutions to the minimal surface equation \eqref{Nms1} are smooth (see also \cite{M}, \cite{S}, for instance).
 However, such regularity cannot extend to Lipschitz solutions of the minimal surface system \eqref{Nms} since Lawson-Osserman \cite{LO} have constructed non-parametric minimal cones, that is, nonsmooth Lipschitz solutions.
+Concerning interior regularity, Morrey \cite{Mo1,Mo2} showed that $C^1$ solutions $u$ of the system \eqref{Nms} are smooth.